Saints Row: Gat out of Hell

 Saints Row: Gat out of Hell is a 2015 action-adventure game developed by Volition and High Voltage Software, published by Deep Silver and distributed by Square Enix in North America.
 It was released for PlayStation 3, PlayStation 4, Windows, Xbox 360, Xbox One, and Linux.
 The PlayStation 3 and Xbox 360 versions of the game were released both physically and digitally; so were the PlayStation 4 and Xbox One versions, although the latter two also saw a release bundled alongside Saints Row IV: Re-Elected.

-The game is a standalone expansion to 2013's Saints Row IV, and does not require the base game to be played.
-It serves as an epilogue to Saints Row IV, and follows Third Street Saints members Johnny Gat and Kinzie Kensington as they try to rescue "the Boss" from Hell after they are kidnapped by Satan.
+The game is a standalone expansion to 2013's Saints Row IV.
+It serves as an epilogue to Saints Row IV, and follows Third Street Saints members Johnny Gat and Kinzie Kensington as they try to rescue "the Boss" from Hell after Satan kidnaps them.
 Gat out of Hell was met with mixed reviews from critics, who praised its unique premise, setting, and entertaining gameplay, but criticized for its short length, dated graphics, repetitive side content, and technical issues.

 Gameplay

 The player controls Johnny Gat or Kinzie Kensington in an open world environment.
 Gat out of Hell shares many gameplay aspects with the previous installments, being primarily played as a third-person shooter in an open world city scattered with quests, secondary objectives, and various collectibles.
 Superhuman abilities return from Saints Row IV.
 Gat out of Hell introduces "angelic flight", giving wings to the player.
 Unlike past Saints Row games, players cannot customize the playable characters; however, by importing a Saints Row IV save, players can import their custom Boss character to replace the default Boss.

 Unlike game progression in previous titles, players advance through the story by completing activities to fill a "Satan's Wrath" meter, which unlocks cutscenes and further story elements.
 Gat out of Hell takes place in an open world new to the series, New Hades, made up of five islands: Shantytown, Barrens, Downtown, Forge, and the Den, all surrounding a central tower on a middle island.

-The player is able to fly around the open-world hell.
+The player can fly around the open-world hell.
 They can also summon demon allies to flight alongside them.
 The game's weapons are inspired by the seven deadly sins (e.g. the Gluttony Gun that shoots cake batter on enemies for other people to consume).